 Information about applying to present at Frontiers:

-- The application to present at Spring Frontiers 2018 is now closed.
-Please contact OUR at email@example.com if you missed the application deadline but are required to present.
+- The application to present at Spring Frontiers on April 12-13, 2019 is now closed.
+Please contact OUR at firstname.lastname@example.org if you missed the application deadline but are required to present.

 - What will be asked in the online application?
-This application outline (PDF) outlines the information you will need to provide.
+This application outline lists the information you will need to provide.
 Note that no abstract is required.

 - OUR staff will confirm your participation via email once we review your application.
 In the past, all students wishing to present at Frontiers have been accommodated.
 However, in the event that OUR receives an unusually large number of applications, we may not be able to accommodate all students.
 Some students may be asked to consider presenting at the Fall Frontiers event in October.